SF-monkey/Shiny-ClimateChange/README.md

-# Shiny App for Climate Change Reaserch
+# Shiny App for Climate Change Research
 You can interact with the app here:
 [https://safersky.github.io/R-Shiny-First-Touch](https://safersky.github.io/R-Shiny-First-Touch)